caprest/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ### 3.3 Simple Two-Sound Model (Our Final Submission)

-Due to generalization difficulties, we narrowed down the sub-policies to three models:
+Due to generalization difficulties, we further narrowed down the sub-policies to three models:
 - **C-E policy**: Plays C, then E, and returns to the C position.
 - **C-G policy**: Plays C, then G, and returns to the C position.
 - **C-C policy**: Plays C and returns to the C position.